The 9 Best Apps for Cyclists You Should Install Right Now!

 7. Bike Maintenance

-You should also not neglect the maintenance of your bike.
+You should also not neglect your bike’s maintenance.
 If you don’t know how to do it, don’t worry.
-There are also mobile apps where the best practices are explained.
+The best practices are also explained in smartphone apps.

-If you do not have the necessary tools yet, you will choose them from my article The Best Bike Tool Kits.
+If you do not have the necessary tools yet, check some tips on the best ones in my bike tool kit roundup.
 Once you have both the app and the tools, feel free to start taking care of your bike.
 It deserves it.

 Don’t you have a bike yet?
-Check my other article on How to choose a bike, which also includes an interactive guide!
+Check out my other article on choosing a bike, which includes an interactive guide!

 8. Motivation

-The right kind of motivation is one of the cornerstones of any activity you want to do regularly.
-And mobile apps can be one of the sources of motivation.
+The right kind of motivation is one of the cornerstones of any activity you want to do regularly, and smartphone apps can be a source of motivation.

 There are several motivational elements in similar apps.
 You can share your performances with friends or compare them with your results or other cyclists’ results.